JakeyPedz/wdi-project-4/README.md

 ## First task is to get the data of several different Crowdfunding platforms.

+Ones working at the moment

+- Crowdcube
+- Early Shares
+- Invesdor
+- Seedrs

 - Crowdcube: getting data # (DONE)
 - Crowdfunder: getting data types but not content #